Is Full Coverage the Same as Comprehensive Coverage?

 Full Coverage: Full coverage auto insurance is a plan that includes liability insurance, collision coverage, and comprehensive coverage.
 You’re legally required to have liability insurance to drive.
 Collision coverage is optional and covers damage to your own vehicle if you’re involved in a collision.

-Comprehensive Coverage: Comprehensive coverage covers non-accident related damages to your vehicle.
-If your vehicle is stolen, vandalized, or damaged while parked in front of your home, for example, then you can make a claim under comprehensive coverage.
+Comprehensive Coverage: Comprehensive coverage, unlike collision or liability coverage, covers non-accident-related damages to your vehicle.
+If your vehicle is stolen, vandalized, damaged by rodents, or damaged while parked in front of your home, for example, then you can make a claim under comprehensive coverage.
 Comprehensive coverage can also cover storm damage, windshield repairs, and more.
 It’s “comprehensive” protection for your vehicle.
 Essentially, any damages to your vehicle that occur outside of an accident may be covered under comprehensive coverage.

 The term “full coverage” can be a bit misleading.
 It implies that your car is fully covered by your insurance company in all situations.